-As a Mathetimacian, with further specification in Informatics and Education, and having a professional background as an e-course developer for the University of Athens' e-Learning Platform, my research is mainly focused on the creative reuse of digital CH artefacts taking into account the respective semantic signatures. with exploration conjunction of innovative methodologies for harvesting multimedia 3D/4D data sets, my case studies have been concentrated on their experimental implementation and evaluation educational environments.
-During the first months of the fellowship, a literature review was conducted on the state of the art metadata schemas and standards as well as lessons learnt from their implementation in digital libraries, archives, museums, repositories and relevant cloud and social media services.
-Practical experience and additional knowledge, has been, and continues to be, added through secondments, hands on training activities on the field, attendance and organization of scientific conferences, workshops and dissemination and outreach activities
+As a Mathematician, with further specialisation in Informatics and Education, and having a professional background as an e-course developer for the University of Athens' e-Learning Platform, my research was mainly focused on the creative reuse of digital CH artefacts taking into account their respective semantic signatures. with exploration of conjunction innovative methodologies for harvesting multimedia 3D/4D data sets, my case studies had been concentrated on their experimental implementation and evaluation educational environments.
+During the first months of the fellowship, a literature review was conducted on stateof-the-art metadata schemas and standards as well as lessons learnt from their implementation in digital libraries, archives, museums, repositories and relevant cloud and social media services.
+Practical experience and additional knowledge had been added through secondment, hands-on training activities on the field, attendance and organization of international scientific conferences, workshops and dissemination outreach activities